 |Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

-(19 episodes watched):|
+(All episodes watched):|

 While watching episode one of creators, the thought occurred to me that while there have been lots of anime in which ordinary Japanese teenagers wind up in alternate videogame-like realities, what would be really unique and intriguing would be if the tables were turned and some of the characters from these fantastical worlds wound up in ours.
 And, lo and behold, that's just what happens.
 We wind up with the awkward situation of two fearsome warrior girls with fantastic fighting powers lodging with Souta simply because they have no more idea what's going on than he does, and have nowhere else to go.
 I like it.
 In many anime characters find themselves in impossible, mind blowing situations--and just shrug them off.
 Here, the characters are confused, disoriented and anxious, as they should be.
 At the end of the episode about all we know is that the line between truth and fiction has been blurred, but since this show is taking the matter seriously, surely some sort of explanation must be forthcoming.
-Thus, Re:CREATORS (does that imply that we will learn about some group of beings who have 'created' this situation?) is the first new series of the Spring 2017 season that I can say with confidence will be worth watching to the end.
+I like the way a couple of nerdy mangakas rank among the significant characters in this story, rather than just tough fighters.
+The premise seemed to be bursting with potential.
+It makes you think--if human imagination creates alternate realities, who's to say that our world isn't likewise a creation of the imagination of someone in yet another level of existence?
+Creators itself doesn't go this far, however.

+At the climax of the first season, the good guys stumble across an unexpected tactic which might just defeat the villain Altair and her plan to destroy the world.
+I felt that I needed to rewatch an episode or two, because I didn't understand exactly how this technique works, or what relationship it had to the characters showing up in this world to begin with.
+To a certain extent fictional characters have become real, and have minds and free will of their own; yet the opinions of manga readers and anime viewers somehow affect how the future will play out--I was confused.
+That, I guess, was the chief problem with the show as a whole: important concepts aren't explained well enough for ordinary viewers to grasp them.
+Nonsense phrases like 'the world's rationality' and 'variable imaginative force' don't help either.
 But everybody knows that surely Altair (and the murderous schoolgirl) haven't just been sitting idle for all this time, and the plan to defeat them won't go off without a hitch.
 And sure enough, that's how things work out.
-Since I never completely understood how this plan was supposed to work, I couldn't completely understand how Altair had countered it, either, which was kind of frustrating and confusing.
-This is another show in which I only vaguely understand the plot--I get enough to enjoy it, but not as much as I would if it was all made more clear.
+Since I never completely understood how this plan was supposed to work, I couldn't completely understand how Altair had countered it either, which was kind of frustrating and confusing.
+This is another show in which I only vaguely understood the plot--I got enough to enjoy it, but not as much as I would if it was all made more clear.
 How much that is my fault and how much the fault of the writers, I do not know.
 But one trait I admire in good writers is the ability to explain complicated plots to ordinary viewers in an understandable and fully enjoyable manner.
 I think it's fair to say that it is a skill which doesn't come automatically.

 Last updated Monday, October 09 2017.
 Created Thursday, April 13 2017.